cnag-aat/FOAM/README.md

 # Config and key parameters

-  - **Reference Length:** set the right length for the reference genome used, example reference_length: 15025 for NC_012901 (i.e. Blattella germanica used as reference for Loboptera ibLobCana)
+  - **Reference Length:** Set the right length for the reference genome used, example reference_length: 15025 for NC_012901 (i.e. Blattella germanica used as reference for Loboptera ibLobCana)

-  - **Genetic Code:** chose the appropriate genetic code: 2 for Vertebrate 5 for Invertebrate (check code in Genetic_Code_Mitos.txt placed in the utils/ folder)
+  - **Genetic Code:** Chose the appropriate genetic code: 2 for Vertebrate 5 for Invertebrate (check code in Genetic_Code_Mitos.txt placed in the utils/ folder)
-  - As v0.5 expects ONT Q20+ reads or hifi reads, it will no longer use Illumina data for polishing.
-Therefore mapping and assembly options below should work for most species:
+  - **Mapping and Assembly** As v0.5 expects ONT Q20+ reads or hifi reads, it will no longer use Illumina data for polishing.
+Therefore mapping and assembly options below are adapted to long reads of high accuracy.
+These values should work for most species:

 	parameters:
 		max_read_length: 18000